 Formation of this organization was discussed at the Treasure Mountain Canada 2016 symposium, and was informed by the paper, Toward a New National School Library Association in Canada: The Case, Considerations, and Potential Models.

 With positive survey results and under the pressures of the tight timelines for the dissolution of the Canadian Library Association and therefore potential loss of a platform for major national school library projects, the Working Group decided to proceed with forming Canadian School Libraries as a new non-profit organization.
+The Working Group took CSL from vision to reality within one year.
+After incorporation the Working Group dissolved.
+Members remain involved in the organization as board members and/or committee leaders.

 - Established the vision, mission, guiding principles and purposes and activities for the new organization.